top of page

 • driving preparation

-Participants work with their own horses in a relaxed learning environment while building the skills needed to continue training at home.
+Participants work with their own horses in a relaxed learning environment while developing practical skills they can continue using at home.

 • facebook-square